 Sr. No. EC Terms and Conditions Compliance Status (i) In view of the base line air quality data for PM 10 already exceeding the prescribed standards, one more season data to be collected to confirm the consistency of readings/values, and for suggesting mitigating measures accordingly.
-Monitoring of PM10 has been completed for the period April to September-2018.
-Copy of the same is enclosed in this report. (ii) The project proponent shall, take stringent mitigating measures to minimize the incremental concentration of air pollutants (mainly PM 10 & PM {2.5}) to the extent possible due to the proposed industrial operations.
+Monitoring of PM10 has been completed for the period October 2019 to March 2020.
+Copy of the same is enclosed in this report. (ii) The project proponent shall, take stringent mitigating measures to minimize the incremental concentration of air pollutants (mainly PM 10 & PM 2.5 ) to the extent possible due to the proposed industrial operations.
 As the monitored results are well within the specified limits no additional measures are proposed to be installed. (iii) The project proponent shall develop local air quality management plan in consultation with SPCB and implemented to achieve desired standards.
-Compliance Assured (iv) The incremental ground level concentrations (GLCs) for PM 10 , PM {2.5} , SO 2 & NO 2 due to the increased vehicular and other allied / developmental activities, shall be analysed and reported for actual impact of the project, besides remedial measures.
+Compliance Assured (iv) The incremental ground level concentrations (GLCs) for PM 10 , PM 2.5 , SO 2 & NO 2 due to the increased vehicular and other allied / developmental activities, shall be analysed and reported for actual impact of the project, besides remedial measures.
 Compliance Assured To check the incremental increase in air pollutants during construction phase, two monitoring stations were selected in the project site.
 The data is included in this report.
-As indicated in EIA the major transport of raw material will be by conveyor and hence no impact on GLC due to transport is expected. (v) Consent to Establish/Operate for the project shall be obtained from the State Pollution Control Board as required under the Air (Prevention and Control of Pollution) Act, 1981 and the Water (Prevention and Control Procedure for getting Consent to Establish is initiated.
+As indicated in EIA the major transport of raw material will be by conveyor and hence no impact on GLC due to transport is expected. (v) Consent to Establish/Operate for the project shall be obtained from the State Consent to Establish is received.

-of Pollution)Act, 1974. (vi) As already committed by the project proponent, Zero Liquid Discharge shall be ensured and no waste/treated water shall be discharged outside the premises.
-Feasibility study for ZLD will be undertaken and appropriate treatment/recycling method will be selected to an achieve ZLD. (vii) Necessary authorization required under the Hazardous and 0ther Wastes (Management and Trans-Boundary Movement) Rules, 2016, Solid Waste Management Rules, 2016 shall be obtained and the provisions contained in the Rules shall be strictly adhered to.
+Pollution Control Board as required under the Air (Prevention and Control of Pollution) Act, 1981 and the Water (Prevention and Control of Pollution)Act, 1974. (vi) As already committed by the project proponent, Zero Liquid Discharge shall be ensured and no waste/treated water shall be discharged outside the premises.
+Feasibility study for ZLD will be undertaken and appropriate treatment/recycling method will be selected to an achieve ZLD. (vii) Necessary authorization required under the Hazardous and Other Wastes (Management and Trans-Boundary Movement) Rules, 2016, Solid Waste Management Rules, 2016 shall be obtained and the provisions contained in the Rules shall be strictly adhered to.
 Compliance Assured.
 It will be obtained in consent to operate. (viii) National Emission Standards for Organic Chemicals Manufacturing Industry issued by the Ministry vide G,S,R, 608(E) dated 21st July, 2010 and amended from time to time shall be followed.
 Compliance Assured (ix) To control source and the fugitive emissions, suitable pollution control devices shall be installed to meet the prescribed norms and/or the NMQS.
 The gaseous emissions shall be dispersed through stack of adequate height as per CPCB/SPCB guidelines.
 Plants will be designed with state of Art technologies with inbuilt pollution control systems so that the prescribe norms and fugitive emissions will be under control. (x) Total fresh water requirement shall not exceed 49200 cum/day to be met from surface water from Brahmini River.
 Prior permission in this regard shall be obtained from the concerned regulatory authority.
 Fresh Water source will be received from the stipulated source.
 And all necessary permissions will be ensured prior to installation of the project. (xi) Process effluent/any wastewater shall not be allowed to mix with storm water.
 Storm water drain shall be passed through guard pond.
 Compliance Assured. (xii) Hazardous chemicals shall be stored in tanks, tank farms, drums, carboys etc, Flame arresters shall be provided on tank farm, and solvent transfer through pumps.
 Compliance Assured. (xiii) ETP sludge, process inorganic & evaporation salt, if any, shall be disposed off to the TSDF.
-Compliance Assured (xiv) The Company shall strictly comply with the rules and guidelines under Manufacture, Storage and Import of Hazardous Chemicals (MSIHC) Rules, 1989 as amended time to time.
-All transportation of Hazardous Compliance Assured.
+Compliance Assured